 - Simplifies solutions to complex problems

-- Code is short, clean, and readable
+- Produces short, clean, and readable code

-- Useful in Divide and Conquer algorithms
+- Supports Divide and Conquer algorithms

 Disadvantages of Recursion